Anna Maria Island Community Center — Annual “Affair to Remember”

 By Nick Walter

-Trudy Moon, chair of the Affaire to Remember gala, said at a March 19 meeting at the Anna Maria Island Community Center that the addition of Lee Greenwood to the gala had people talking all the way down in Sarasota.
+Trudy Moon, chair of the Affaire to Remember gala, said that the addition of Lee Greenwood to the gala had people talking all the way down in Sarasota.

 “I think there are no barriers for this event,” Moon said.
-“It first started 20 years ago, and we kept the event local, then we built it, and began to bring in Bradenton people, then more people from Longboat Key, and now this is the event to be at.”
+“It first started 20 years ago, and we kept the event local, then we built it.
+It soon began to bring in Bradenton people, then more people from Longboat Key.”

 “That’s a lot of attention we probably wouldn’t have got without his name this year,” Moon said.
 “Greenwood was one of the kindest, most generous people.”

-Moon said the board will consider asking Greenwood to return to next year’s April 2 gala if Greenwood’s schedule is open.
+Moon said the board is considering asking Greenwood to return to next year’s April 2 gala if Greenwood’s schedule is open.

 The April 24 gala netted $165,041 for the center.
-Coupled with $100,000 raised for the Lester Challenge, Center board member Bill Ford said the Center is financially strong heading into the summer.
+Coupled with $100,000 raised for the Lester Challenge, Center board member Bill Ford said we’re financially strong heading into the summer.